Rogans Hill railway line: What remains

 Rails remain in the pavement, near Castle Hill Bus interchange.

 Little trace remains of the line, the route having been absorbed by road widening and residential development.
 The abutments and two concrete piers for the rail bridge over Toongabbie Creek still stand between Westmead and Northmead.
 There is also a well preserved wall of the cutting in the council car park off Raemot Lane in Baulkham Hills.

+Modelfarms siding reserve is a remenant of the station that once was there.
+On the corner of Windsor rd and model farms rd it was the old railway siding before the road was widened later.

 Rails remain in the pavement near Castle Hill Bus interchange.

-A plaque has now been erected, on sleepers and old rails, at the site of the Castle Hill railway station, with pictures of the line during its 30-year existence along with a short history.
+A plaque has now been erected, on sleepers and old rails, at the site of the Castle Hill metro station, with pictures of the line during its 30-year existence along with a short history.